mac-comp381/wordy/docs/setup-vs-code.md

 ## Running the code

 - Run the tests:
   - In your VS Code project, select the **Testing icon** in the toolbar on the far left.
-(The icon looks like a chemsistry lab beaker.)
+(The icon looks like a chemistry lab beaker.)
   - At the very top of the TESTING panel that appears, click the **Run all tests** button (looks like two triangles stacked on top of each other).
   - Test results should appear, showing that WordyParserTest’s tests all passed (green ✔️⃝), and `CompilerTest` and `InterpretedTest` are both skipped (grey hollow circles).
 - Run the Wordy Playground: